nataliagrivera/spendy/README.md

 # Developers

 Gabriel Castro- Full Stack engineer on Spendy, delving into learning how to leverage Firebase and React to create the spending analyzer.
 During my tenure at Holberton I've acquired knowledge in C, Python and JavaScript, among many other things.
 This has given me the foundation to be able to embark in attempting to develop this web app.
-Previous to Holberton, I studied Game Design, with a focus on C# developtment and environmental design by way of Blender, Unity and Unreal Engine.
+Previous to Holberton, I studied Game Design, with a focus on C# development and environmental design by way of Blender, Unity and Unreal Engine.
 Going forward I hope to join a game development team or partake in web development.

+Natalia Rivera- Full Stack engineer and Project Manager on Spendy.
+Leveraging my skills in Reactjs to make a user friendly expense tracker.
+Graduated from Holberton Coding School’s project-based program.
+Learning Javascript, Html, CSS and API integration I was equipped with the skill set for this and future endeavors in Saas and Automation.

 # Technologies Used

-React JS, CSS, Firebase, OpenAI
+React JS, CSS, Firebase, Botpress, OpenAI

 # Mockups